thenethermonk/TheOreFinderProject/README.md

 These remarkable goggles not only unveil the treasures lurking nearby but also light up your path, ensuring you never overlook a precious find in the darkness.
 Combine them to create the Overworld and Universal Goggles, which grant you night vision for exploring those deep, shadowy caves.
 Embark on a thrilling journey of discovery and let the Ore Finder Project illuminate your way to untold wealth!

+1.0.4 Update
+---
+- Added a new options window that you can access while holding a pair of goggles in your main hand and using the item while crouched or sneaking.
+(PC - Shift Right Click)
+  - New Option - Effect: This allows you to turn change the effect applied while wearing the goggles on your head.
+For all googles you can choose between None and Torch.
+Overworld and Universal can also choose Night Vision.
+  - New Option - Double Distance: Turning this on will allow you to see twice as far away.
+This can be very helpfull for rare blocks like Ancient Debris and Emerald Ore.
+(WARNING!!!
+Have double distance on with Overworld or Universal goggles can cause lag due to the number of entities it creates.
+Use with caution!!!)
+- Added the ability for the goggles to also be held in the off hand.
+This will allow you to technically look for 3 different blocks (head, off hand, & main hand) before you get your Overworld goggles.
+Oh, did I forget to mention these stack???
+- Added a bit of lore to the goggles when you hover over them in your inventory after changing the options.
+This way you don't have to open the options menu to see what you have set.

+Future Update
+- The next update will be adding an options on overworld and universal goggles to turn on/off individual blocks.
+For example: Later in the game you probably won't care about looking for Iron or Copper, so you will be able to turn those off.

 Screenshots
 ---
 The following examples were taken while "holding" the Universal Goggles...